AlainMoretti/cli-wrapper/README.md

 Then the way you interact, either manually or automatically, with the remote device is all yours.

 ##Known problems
->- pycrypto install through pip usually works ok but there used to be a bug, the workaround is to install pycrypto from source : https://www.dlitz.net/software/pycrypto/
+>- pycrypto install through pip usually works well but there used to be a bug, the workaround is to install pycrypto from source : https://www.dlitz.net/software/pycrypto/
 >- sometimes the encrypted profile provided to the "-o" option requires an empty line at the end,
 >  you can figure that out with debug option "-d", and check if the last parameter is not missing.